LavoussierDev/holbertonschool-printf/README.md

 	- Listed the prototypes
 - Source file (printf.c)
 	- printf function needs an a given argument for the input of the characters, format string, a variadic argument ..., it returns the number of characters given.
-	- A function that will Dynamically allocates the array of the structs.
+	- A function that will allocate the array of the structs.
-	- A function that will free the array of the structs, within it needs a variable that will
+	- A function that will free the array of the structs, within it needs a variable that will.
 - Functions file (myfunctions.c)
 	- Putchar function
 	- Function that makes a copy of a string.